jonas-jankauskas/FilterLargePolys/README.md

 - After initial coarse filtering is complete, run a *doFFT* on each example in *results.txt* file, each time doubling the *N* value and removing more and more "false positives", until only a manageable small number of examples are left.

-- Find the true minimas on the remaining examples with high accuracy (within correct 4-5 decimal digits) by running *doFFT* with a large *N*, say, *N*=4096 etc. Here is an example how to compute the true FFT minima of
+- Find the true minimas on the remaining examples with high accuracy (within correct 4-5 decimal digits) by running *doFFT* with a large *N*, say, *N*=4096 etc.

 - Use the newly found largest of the *m* values (with a slight negative corection for possible rounding errors) as a threshold value to double-verify your results for the current length *l* and also as an initial threshold for larger *l*.